Adharsh-s-tvm/Vintage/frontend/README.md

 If a product is added to the cart, ensure it is removed from the wishlist if it exists there.

-Handle the maximum quantity a person can add to the cart for a single product Out-of-stock products should be displayed as disabled and ensure they cannot be moved to checkout upon proceeding.
+Handle the maximum quantity a person can add to the cart for a single product

 Checkout page